ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_windows_10/guide.en-gb.md

 ---
-title: 'Configuring your email address in the Mail application for Windows 10'
+title: 'MX Plan - Configure your email account on Courrier for Windows'
-excerpt: 'Find out how to configure your MX Plan email address in the Mail app for Windows 10.'
+excerpt: 'Find out how to configure your MX Plan email address in the Mail app for Windows'
 updated: 2018-04-04
 ---